A selection of key work, sorted chronologically and (generally) searchable by topic.

 Wealth for Everyone (One Nation Indivisible, May 2012)

 Immigrants in Durham, N.C. had become easy targets for robbers.
-The community’s response: start its own wildly successful credit union.
+Their response: start their own wildly successful credit union.

 The Organic Food Paradox (Saturday Evening Post, March 2012)